Virtual Staging vs Real Staging: Which Is Better for Your Listing?

 FactorTraditional StagingVirtual Staging

-Cost per property$2,000-$5,000+$0.60-$10
+Cost per property$2,000-$5,000+Credit-based image production

-Turnaround time1-2 weeksSeconds to 48 hours
+Turnaround time1-2 weeksFast proofing to 48 hours, depending on method

 DurationMonthly rental periodPermanent images